Common Tech & Equipment Used in Language Course Projects

 - Getting Started with SANS Soloist for individual recording (in the Language Commons or Lab only)

-- The Simple Video Studio in New Cabell 277 provides a simple yet robust video production environment that's easy to use--all you need is a USB drive!
+- Simple Video Studio in New Cabell 277 provides a simple yet robust video production environment that's easy to use--all you need is a USB drive!
 Reserve the studio at ldtreservations.as.virginia.edu (reservations have priority, walk-ins welcome when available).
-The SVS is open when New Cabell Hall is open, and USB drives, as well as basic support, are available in the Language Commons during opening hours.

 - Robertson Media Center in Clemons has equipment and workstations for student use.